coldtype/coldtype/docs/tutorials/blender.rst

 Behind the scenes, Coldtype uses the Skia library to rasterize two-dimensional vectors.
 But what if we want to rasterize *three-dimensional* graphics?
 One very fun option is to use Blender.

+However, getting everything installed properly is kind of difficult, so I'd have to suggest [ST2](https://coldtype.xyz) instead (a GUI addon for Blender powered by Coldtype).

+That said, here are some instructions on attempting to get it all working for live-coding Blender from Coldtype.

 Because Blender has an incredible Python API, it's not too difficult to use it programmatically — i.e. to write a normal Coldtype script, mark a few things (with metadata specific to Blender), and then let Blender & Coldtype take care of the translation to three dimensions.
 Here's an example:

 .. code:: python